anopsy/anopsy/README.md

 - 👋 Hi, I’m @anopsy
 - 👀 I’m interested in languages, programming and graffiti
-- 🌱 I’m currently learning golang and linux
+- 🌱 I’m currently learning golang and python
-- 💞️ I’m looking to collaborate on golang-apps
+- 💞️ I’m looking to collaborate on golang-apps and ML
 - 📫

 <!---